 HMH aims to have diversified funding sources in order to reach the lowest possible cost of capital.
-These funding sources might include:
+These funding sources might include, but are not limited to:

-- The use of banks based on syndicated credit facilities. - The issue of debt instruments in the Norwegian capital market. - .
-The issue of debt instruments in foreign capital markets.
+- · The use of banks based on syndicated credit facilities. - The issue of debt instruments in the Norwegian capital market. - The issue of debt instruments in foreign capital markets.